 Few places in the world offer the variety of fishing opportunities and challenges that may be found along the Outer Banks.
-From fresh to salt, it’s all there.
+From freshwater to salt, it’s all here.

 More than sixty miles of sandy beaches are a surfcaster’s dream, and a line cast into these fishy waters might produce anything from a half-pound spot up to an eighty-pound cobia.
 Fall and spring are known as the “prime times” for surf fishing, when speckled trout thrill light tackle anglers and jumbo striped bass, bluefish or red drum can challenge even the most experienced anglers.
 The summer surf holds lots of spot, croakers, pompano, sea mullet, Spanish mackerel and bluefish.